 Introduction

 This updated guideline provides guidance on the prevention and treatment of osteoporosis in the UK.
 It updates guidelines previously developed by the Royal College of Physicians [1,2] and the National Osteoporosis Guideline Group [3,4].
-The scope of the guideline is to review the assessment and diagnosis of osteoporosis, the therapeutic interventions available and the manner in which these can be used to develop management strategies for the prevention of fragility fracture in postmenopausal women and in men age 50 years over.
+The scope of the guideline is to review the assessment and diagnosis of osteoporosis, the therapeutic interventions available and the manner in which these can be used to develop management strategies for the prevention of fragility fracture in postmenopausal women and in men age 50 years or over.
 The guideline was prepared by a writing group (Appendix A) and finalized after consultation with stakeholders (Appendix II).

 The guideline is intended for all healthcare professionals involved in the management of osteoporosis.
 The conclusions and recommendations in the document are systematically graded, according to the quality of information available, to indicate the level of evidence on which recommendations are based.
 The grading methodology is summarised in Appendix III.
 Where available, systematic reviews, meta-analyses and randomized controlled trials have been used to provide the evidence base.
 The evidence base was updated using PubMed to identify systematic reviews and meta-analyses from January 2009 to June 2016.
 The recommendations in this guideline were agreed unanimously by the National Osteoporosis Guideline Development Group.